chrismojekwu/apprentice-challenge/README.md

 Beyond the core requirements a user can save, access & clear a list of score cards from localStorage.

+** Note: I wasnt sure about altering after submission so theres a branch called touchups that has a few changed lines/1 extra test.
+(11/1/2020 5:30PM CT)

 ## Running the app locally
 ```bash
 git clone https://github.com/chrismojekwu/apprentice-challenge.git